 Britain had a large number of soldiers in America and the British government wanted to pay these soldiers by imposing taxes on Americans.
 Americans, on the other hand, believed that they could defend themselves well and need no British army, so they shouldn’t have to pay for it.

-In 1765, British imposed Stamp Act, a new tax, but the Americans resisted it and forced the British Parliament to cancel the Act.
+In 1765, British imposed the Stamp Act, a new tax, but the Americans resisted it and forced the British Parliament to cancel the Act.
 In 1770, the incident of Boston Massacre occurred where British soldiers fired on Americans and killed six of them.

 In 1773, British imposed another new tax on tea and the Americans responded by destroying the tea sent from London.
 So at one side, Britain kept trying to impose taxes and at the other hand, Americans kept trying to resist them.
 Initially, both sides fought politically.
 But in 1775, this turned into fighting with real guns, swords and soldiers.